phani1995/phani1995.github.io/_posts/2018-09-16-linear_regression_from_scratch_statistical_approach.md

 ---
 layout: post
-title:  "Linear Regression from Scratch Statistical Approach"
+title:  "Linear Regression from scratch statistical approach"
 date: 2018-09-16 20:47:28 +0530
 categories: Linear Regression
 description : Linear Regression is the process of fitting a line to the dataset.